-Clark County Home Sales
+Clark County Home Sales.

 Meanwhile, the reality of a Seller’s market is that the Average Sale Price keeps rising.
 As the chart shows below, prices have risen regularly since January 2012.
-And with low inventory and historically low interest rates, prices will likely continue to rise for the near future.
+And with low inventory and extremely low interest rates, prices will likely continue to rise for the near future.

-Sellers: If you are thinking about selling, now is a great time!
-Many COVID restrictions have been eased – e.g. open houses are allowed again with certain restrictions.
+If you are thinking about selling, now is a great time!
+Some COVID restrictions have been eased – e.g. open houses are allowed again with certain restrictions.
 All showings continue under controlled environments, but houses keep getting shown and sold.
 Call us for the latest COVID guidelines and for a free consultation on your home’s value.

-Buyers: Be super-prepared when you start looking.
+Be super-prepared when you start looking.
 Have your financing and down payment in order, and be prepared to make an offer as soon as you see what you like.
 Waiting will likely mean the house will be gone.
 You might also find yourself in a bidding war.
 In that case, know your absolute limits, and don’t fall into the emotional trap of overpaying just to win.
 An inflated price will hurt you in the long run when it comes time to sell.
 You can start your home search here.

 Want to hear more about Clark County Home Sales?
 Send us an email and we’ll send you the latest reports.
 (We will not spam you and you can unsubscribe any time.